spark-jobserver/spark-jobserver/README.md

 }
 ```

 It is much more type safe, separates context configuration, job ID, named objects, and other environment variables into a separate JobEnvironment input, and allows the validation method to return specific data for the runJob method.
+See the [WordCountExample](job-server-tests/src/spark.jobserver/WordCountExample.scala) and [LongPiJob](job-server-tests/src/spark.jobserver/LongPiJob.scala) for examples.

 Let's try running our sample job with an invalid configuration: